We use necessary cookies to make our website work. We'd also like to use optional cookies to understand how you use it, and to help us improve it.

 CAA latest update

-The CAA is working in collaboration with the UK Flight Safety Committee (FSC) to develop a significant update to ‘Aircraft Emergencies: Considerations for air traffic controllers’ (CAP 745).
-This work includes broadening the scope of the document to include scenarios affecting general aviation activities and flight information service officers alongside air traffic controllers.
-Our aspiration is for the revised document to be published in Q4 2024, though we are reliant upon the expertise being volunteered by the members of the UK FSC.
+The CAA continues to work with the UK Flight Safety Committee (FSC) to develop a significant update to ‘Aircraft Emergencies: Considerations for air traffic controllers’ (CAP 745).
+The intent is to broaden the scope of the document to include scenarios affecting general aviation activities and flight information service officers alongside air traffic controllers.

 Close CAA latest update